NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Vidileth.md

     desc: "_[[Spells/Geas|Geas]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
-    desc: " (concentrate,occult,polymorph) **Frequency** once per round\n**Effect** A vidileth takes on the appearance of a humanoid of Large, Medium, or Small size or resumes its true form.
+    desc: " (concentrate,occult,polymorph) **Frequency** once per round\n* * *\n\n**Effect** A vidileth takes on the appearance of a humanoid of Large, Medium, or Small size or resumes its true form.
 While in humanoid form, the vidileth's Speed is 30 feet, and it loses its numbing lights aura and swim Speed.
 If the humanoid form assumed lacks the aquatic trait, the vidileth loses its own aquatic trait as well.
 In humanoid form, the vidileth can use weapons or make Strikes that work like its tentacle attack but use the reach of its current form.
-If the form has fangs or claws, the vidileth can also make such Strikes.\n"
+If the form has fangs or claws, the vidileth can also make such Strikes.\n\n* * *\n"

   - name: "Consume Memories"
     desc: " (mental,occult) When the vidileth hits with a fangs Strike, the target must succeed at a DC 34 Will check save or take 3d6 mental damage.
 The vidileth gains temporary Hit Points equal to the damage dealt and learns some of the creature's memories (subject to the GM's discretion)."